-From the optical microscopy experiments (Fig. 3) one observes that the MIP forms before crystallization starts, and is consumed during crystal growth.
-From real-time SAXS measurements, one can see that the typical broad peak for the MIP follows the same development: it appears first and develops, and once crystallization starts it reduces in intensity and eventually disappears.
-Based on these observations, we propose using the relative change of the area of this peak (representative of the MIP) and the two Bragg peaks which overlap with it, to quantify the relationship between the MIP and the crystalline phase as a function of time.
-At this point, we use the concept of crystallinity from semi-crystalline polymer systems for further data analysis.
-53 After subtraction of the intensity at the minimum, the broad peak in the I(q,t)/I(q,t=0) curves was fitted by a scaled Gaussian function and the Bragg peaks by two further (sharp) Gaussians.
-31 The crystallization kinetics can be followed by the enveloped area of the broad region, A{interm} , and the area of the Bragg peaks, A{Bragg} , as a function of time.
-This method is further illustrated in an animation that can be found in the ESI†.
-Fig. 8a displays an example of such an analysis, for a sample with 33 mg ml-1 BLG and 17 mM CdCl2.
-The development of the MIP (A{interm}) shows a maximum at around 40 min, and the overall crystallinity (A{Bragg}) has a plateau between 40 and 60 min, and then grows faster.
-Interestingly, the overall growth rate, i.e. the first derivative of A{Bragg} on time, gives a maximum that is also located around 40 min, indicating that the overall crystal growth rate in the early stage strongly depends on the development of the MIP.
+From the optical microscopy experiments (Figure 3) one observes that the MIP forms before crystallization starts and is consumed during crystal growth.
+From real-time SAXS measurements one can see that the typical broad peak for MIP follows the same development: it appears first and develops and once crystallization starts it reduces its intensity and eventually disappears.
+Based on these observations, we propose to use the relative change of the area of this peak (representative of MIP) and the two Bragg peaks which overlap with it to quantify the relationship between the MIP and the crystalline phase as a function of time.
+At this point, we use the concept of crystallinity from semi-crystalline polymer systems for further data analysis $^{53}$ .
+After subtraction of the intensity at the minimum, the broad peak in the I(q,t)/I(q,t=0) curves was fitted by a scaled Gaussian function and the Bragg peaks by two further (sharp) Gaussians.
+The crystallization kinetics can be followed by the enveloped area of the broad region, $A{\text{interm}}$ , and the area of the Bragg peaks, $A{\text{Bragg}}$ , as a function of time.
+This method is further illustrated in an animation that can be found in the online S.I.(SAXSdecomposition.gif).
+Figure 8a displays an example of such analysis for a sample with 33 mg/ml BLG and 17 mM CdCl2.
+The development of MIP (Ainterm) shows a maximum around 40 min, and the overall crystallinity (ABragg) has a plateau between 40 and 60 min, and then grows faster.
+Interestingly, the overall growth rate, i.e. the first derivative of $A{\text{Bragg}}$ on time, gives a maximum located also around 40 min, indicating that the overall crystal growth rate in the early stage strongly depends on the development of the MIP.

-We have performed real-time SAXS measurements on all four salt conditions followed by optical microscopy.
-However, as seen from Fig. 3, the number of crystals decreases and the size of crystals increases with increasing salt concentration.
-This makes the real-time SAXS measurements challenging, as the number of crystals within the illuminated volume drops significantly.
-We have tried to compensate for this by measuring more positions from the sample.
-This is partially successful.
-However, the time resolution is reduced, as only one or two out of ten spots show the development of the Bragg peaks.
-As shown in Fig. 8b, less data for Bragg peaks than the MIP are shown.
-Nevertheless, one can still recognize the interesting kinetics: first the MIP develops relatively fast, and it then becomes saturated after 120 min.
+We have performed real-time SAXS measurements on all four salt conditions followed by optical microscope.
+However, as seen from Figure 3, the number of crystals decreases and the size of crystals increases with increasing salt concentration.
+This makes the real-time SAXS measurements challenging as the number of the crystals within the illuminated volume drops significantly.
+We have tried to compensate this by measuring more positions from the sample.
+This is partly successful, but the time resolution is reduced as only one or two out of ten spots show the development of the Bragg peaks.
+As shown in Figure 8b, less data for Bragg peaks than the MIP are shown.
+Nevertheless, one can still recognize the interesting kinetics: first the MIP develops relatively fast and becomes saturated after 120 min.
 Within the current experimental time scale, only a minor fraction of crystalline phase was detected.
-The experimental observations on the kinetics, particularly including the non-monotonous crystallization rate (red dashed line in Fig. 8a), agree well with a simple model, which will be discussed in the following section.
+The experimental observations on the kinetics including particularly the non-monotonous crystallization rate (red dashed line in Figure 8a) agree well with a simple model, which will be discussed in the following section.